OME-Arrow

 - Start napari.

-- Drag and drop an OME-TIFF, OME-Zarr, OME-Parquet file, or stack pattern into the viewer.
+- Drag and drop an OME-TIFF, OME-Zarr, OME-Parquet, OME-Vortex file, a stack pattern, or a multi-select stack (e.g.

 The plugin will: